zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 Now, you may have noticed that the bones don't really align with my character, so let's move them!

-In general, you want the elbow bone where the elbow is, the hip bone where the hip is, etc. If the arms are too long or too short, use the Move Tool to better fit the model.
+In general, you want the elbow bone where the elbow is, the hip bone where the hip is, etc.

-Only use the Rotate (E) and Move (W) Tool to align with your character.
-Do not use the Scale (R) Tool.
+You can use the Rotate tool to make them align with your character as much as possible.

+If the arms are too long or too short, scale them to make them fit the skeleton.

 You want your character to fit the skeleton as much as possible!
 It's going to influence the quality a lot!